top of page

 Once inside a cell, the glucose can be used immediately,

-or it can be put into storage in a form known as glycogen.
+or it can be put into storage in a form known as glycogen (which looks a lot like amylopectin, the multi-branched carbohydrate.)

 As the glucose enters our cells, the amount of glucose in our